AlonsoMtzAbascal/statarb-pairs-trading/README.md

 | `COINTB` (drifting hedge) | Dynamic (Kalman) | **1.03** | 0.82 | 5.9% | −6.6% |
 | `COINTB` (drifting hedge) | Static (OLS) | 0.74 | 0.63 | 4.0% | −7.6% |

-The honest reading: on the constant-hedge pair the dynamic hedge is a **wash** (−0.01 Sharpe — as it should be, since there is nothing to track).
+On the constant-hedge pair the dynamic hedge is a **wash** (−0.01 Sharpe, as it should be, since there is nothing to track).
 On the drifting pair it adds **+0.29 Sharpe**.
 Because you cannot know *ex ante* which pairs will drift, the dynamic hedge is the robust default: a negligible premium on stable pairs buys a large gain on drifting ones.
 (All Sharpes are net of 1 bp